vinaywadhwa/The-Movies-App/README.md

 This app implements some frequently encountered patterns in Android development

 ### ©️ Caching data for Offline Viewing
-The app caches data received via the API request in a local database (using Room) and uses that in subsequent app launches if there is not/sketchy internet connectivity.
+The app caches data received via the API request in a local database (using Room) and uses that in subsequent app launches if there is no/sketchy internet connectivity.

 ![Demo](03_caching.gif)

 ### 🔍 Empty/No Data screen + 🔄 Refresh pattern
-In case there is no internet connectivity when the app is launched for the first time, you might encounter empty' screen the following screen :
+In case there is no internet connectivity when the app is launched for the first time, you might encounter the following 'empty' screen :

 ![Demo](02_empty_screen.gif)